ADenkov/DH-Track-WebApplication/README.md

 The back-end is located at root/dhtrackproject.
 The front-end is located at root/frontend.
+To run the project you need JDK 8 or later.
+Running npm install is required to run the project.
 For the back-end framework I've used Spring Boot.
 It is accessible via http://localhost:8080.
 For the front-end framework I've used ReactJS, accessible at http://localhost:3000.
 For the database used in the project I am using a local DB.
 I've worked on XAMPP and recently switched to MariaDB, which is Docker's server for hosting a database.
 It was required in order to run docker for the back-end.